apache/activemq-artemis/RELEASING.md

 informing the list about the voting results, e.g.:

 ```
-Results of the Apache ActiveMQ Artemis <version> release vote.

-Vote passes with 4 votes, 3 binding and 1 non-binding.
+The vote passed with 4 votes, 3 binding and 1 non-binding.

 The following votes were received: